 While changing careers is a big life move regardless of your age, there are some smaller steps you can take and ideas you can put into action to get you where you want to be.

 Study to upskill

 It’s no longer just the kids that are enrolled in TAFEs, universities and colleges.
 In fact, 41% of all students in Australia are older than 25.
 It’s common for people switching careers in their 40s to find that they need to retrain, or study completely new skills.
-In the 21st century study doesn’t necessarily mean going back to uni full-time or sitting in a classroom either. in your own time is a possibility.
+In the 21st century study doesn’t necessarily mean going back to uni full-time or sitting in a classroom either.
+Studying online in your own time is a possibility.
 If you’re unsure if you could do it, find people in your circle who have managed to complete a qualification whilst working and learn from their experience, or check out online resources for tips on managing study, family and work commitments.

 Changing careers can be a huge decision, particularly if you feel like you may not have the opportunity or drive to change again in your 50s or 60s.
 A career coach can help steer you in the right direction by helping you find the best course to meet your career goals.

 Get a mentor

 Find someone in your new industry who will mentor you.
 A mentor can be a valuable resource when it comes to making contacts and securing a job as well as developing new skills.